Shin Splints Stretches and Exercises

 Below are just two example of an effective calf stretch for shin splints treatment and prevention.
-But don’t rely on just two stretches; it’s important to do a range of stretching exercises for the Achilles, the upper and lower calf, and the hamstrings.
+But don’t rely on just two stretches; it’s important to do a range of stretches for the Achilles, the upper and lower calf, and the hamstrings.

 Firstly, be sure to remove the cause of the problem.
 Whether it be a biomechanical problem, or an overload problem, make sure steps are taken to remove the cause.

 The next phase of treatment involves a number of physiotherapy techniques.
 The application of heat and massage are two of the most effective treatments for speeding up the healing process of the muscles and tendons in your lower legs and shins.

 I have found both from personal experience and from working with many clients, that this form of treatment is the most effective.
 The application of heat and deep tissue massage on the affected area brings the best results.
 If you suffer from shin splints, be sure to spend at least a few minutes massaging the affected area both before and after you exercise.

 Once most of the pain has been reduced, it is time to move onto the rehabilitation phase of your shin splints treatment.
 The main aims of this phase are to regain and improve the strength, power, endurance and flexibility of the muscles and tendons that have been compromised.